MicrosoftDocs/azure-docs/articles/monitoring-and-diagnostics/azure-diagnostics-troubleshooting.md

 Solution: Correct your Diagnostics configuration and reinstall Diagnostics.

 If the storage account is configured correctly, remote desktop into the machine and make sure DiagnosticsPlugin.exe and MonAgentCore.exe are running.
-If they are not running follow [Azure Diagnostics is not Starting](#azure-diagnostics-is-not-starting).
+If they are not running, follow [Azure Diagnostics is not Starting](#azure-diagnostics-is-not-starting).
 If the processes are running, jump to [Is data getting captured locally](#is-data-getting-captured-locally) and follow this guide from there on.

 ### Part of the data is missing
 If you are getting some data but not other.
 This means the data collection / transfer pipeline is set correctly.
-Follow the sub-sections here to narrow down what the issue is:
+Follow the subsections here to narrow down what the issue is:
 #### Is Collection Configured:
 Diagnostics Configuration contains the part that instructs for a particular type of data to be collected.
 [Review your configuration](#how-to-check-diagnostics-extension-configuration) to make sure you are not looking for data you have not configured for collection.
 #### Is the host generating data:
 - **Performance Counters**: open perfmon and check the counter.
 - **Trace Logs**:  Remote desktop into the VM and add a TextWriterTraceListener to the app’s config file.
-See http://msdn.microsoft.com/en-us/library/sk36c28t.aspx to setup the text listener.
+See http://msdn.microsoft.com/en-us/library/sk36c28t.aspx to set up the text listener.
 Make sure the `<trace>` element has `<trace autoflush="true">`.<br />
 If you don't see trace logs getting generated, follow [More About Trace Logs Missing](#more-about-trace-logs-missing).
 - **ETW traces**: Remote desktop into the VM and install PerfView.
-In PerfView run File -> User Command -> Listen etwprovder1,etwprovider2,etc.  Note that the Listen command is case sensitive and there cannot be spaces between the comma separated list of ETW providers.
-If the command fails to run you can click the 'Log' button in the bottom-right of the Perfview tool to see what was attempted to run and what the result was.
+In PerfView run File -> User Command -> Listen etwprovder1, etwprovider2, etc.  Note that the Listen command is case-sensitive and there cannot be spaces between the comma-separated list of ETW providers.
+If the command fails to run, you can click the 'Log' button in the bottom-right of the Perfview tool to see what was attempted to run and what the result was.
 Assuming the input is correct then a new window will pop up and in a few seconds you will begin seeing ETW traces.
 - **Event Logs**: Remote desktop into the VM.
 Open `Event Viewer` and ensure the events exist.
 #### Is data getting captured locally:
 Next make sure the data is getting captured locally.
 The data is locally stored in `*.tsf` files in [the local store for diagnostics data](#log-artifacts-path).
 Different kinds of logs get collected in different `.tsf` files.
 The names are similar to the table names in azure storage.
 For example `Performance Counters` get collected in `PerformanceCountersTable.tsf`, Event Logs get collected in `WindowsEventLogsTable.tsf`.
 Use the instructions in [Local Log Extraction](#local-log-extraction) section to open the local collection files and make sure you see them getting collected on disk.

-If you don't see logs getting collected locally and are have already verified that the host is generating data, you likely have a configuration issue.
+If you don't see logs getting collected locally and have already verified that the host is generating data, you likely have a configuration issue.
 Review your configuration carefully for the appropriate section.
 Also review the configuration generated for MonitoringAgent [MaConfig.xml](#log-artifacts-path) and make sure there is some section describing the relevant log source and that it is not lost in translation between azure diagnostics configuration and monitoring agent configuration.
 #### Is data getting transferred:
 If you have verified the data is getting captured locally but you still don't see it in your storage account:
 - First and foremost, make sure that you have provided a correct storage account and that you have not rolled over keys etc.for the given storage account.
 For cloud services, sometimes we see that people don't update their `useDevelopmentStorage=true`.